-The plant metrics used in these analyses were developed to assess beneficial use support of impounded wetlands, which are specifically managed for waterfowl and the necessary aquatic organisms in their food web.
-This report is a valuable tool that assesses the potential of many different management regimes that can be optimized, particularly with respect to geographical characteristics of ponds and inflows characteristic.
-Our MIBI (Hoven and Richards 2014) indicates the relative condition of an impoundment and how those conditions change through time, but does not provide the important linkage between management regimes and the measured biological responses.
-This linkage is central toward identifying restoration opportunities.
-The linkages we have identified between management practices and biological response illustrates that managed impounded wetlands that do not appear to be functioning well can potentially be improved by altering specific management actions.
+The plant metrics used in these analyses were developed to assess beneficial use support of impounded wetlands, which are specifically managed for aquatic wildlife and necessary aquatic organisms in their food web.
+Our results are a valuable tool that can be used to advise mangers on how to improve the condition of wetlands that they are responsible for.
+We previously have not been able to provide strong scientific guidance on which aspects of a management regime to modify with respect to improving the measured biological responses until these analyses.
+Our MIBI (Hoven and Richards 2015) indicates the relative condition of an impoundment and how those conditions change through time but does not provide the important linkage between management regimes and the measured biological responses, which is central toward identifying restoration opportunities.
+The linkages we have identified between management practices and biological response illustrates that managed impounded wetlands that do not appear to be functioning well can potentially be restored and conditions improved by altering specific management actions.

 Managers can now make informed decisions by identifying the most important management practices associated with each plant metric.
 Although there may not be alternatives, for example, to source water remediation or altering the order of pond in the landscape, efforts can focus on the next most important practices.
-By improving management practices, managers are more likely to achieve their desired biological condition and attain their overall management objectives.
+By improving biological response, managers are more likely to achieve their desired response and attain their overall management objectives.

-This approach has demonstrated that significant improvements to biological condition is possible through active management.
-Such practices provide an appropriate alternative for 303d listing when conditions do not appear satisfactory.
-We suggest that this approach is much more pragmatic, well timed, cost effective, and informative as opposed to implementing the TMDL process.
-Wetlands, and particularly highly managed wetlands, are dynamic, not static.
-All wetlands are driven by physical and biogeochemical processes that vary spatially and temporally (e.g., Public Shooting Grounds, our best available condition reference site (Hoven and Richards 2014)).
+This approach provides an important alternative for 303d assessment by the regulatory community.
+We suggest that this approach is much more pragmatic, well timed, cost effective, and informative as opposed to implementing the currently proposed TMDL process.
+Wetlands including highly managed wetlands, are dynamic, not static.
+All wetlands are driven by biological and biogeochemical processes that vary spatially and temporally (e.g., Public Shooting Grounds, our best available condition reference site (Hoven and Richards 2015)).
 These management practices and the following recommended strategies to implement them effectively will serve as a framework of tools to remedy poor wetland condition and have direct application for both the wetland management and regulatory communities.